6 Best Mattress Covers/Encasements for Bed Bugs

 It is worth repeating that what you want for protection against bed bugs is a mattress encasement rather than a mattress cover.
 The encasement needs to enclose the entire mattress for it to be effective against bed bug bites.

-With that said, look for a product with an additional protective feature over the zipper such as a Velcro flap, zip-tie, tape, or extra material to completely seal in the bugs.
+Look for a product with an additional protective feature over the zipper, such as a Velcro flap, zip-tie, tape, or extra material to completely seal in the bugs.

 Lab-tested